steve12345585/SnipeOffice/libreofficekit/README.md

 Currently only bitmap-buffer rendering is supported, with a 32-bit BGRA colorspace (further alternatives could feasibly be implemented as needed).
-Scanlines are ordered top-down (whereas LibreOffice will internally default to bottom-up).
+Scanlines are ordered top-down (whereas SnipeOffice will internally default to bottom-up).

 ## Tiled Editing

 On top of the tiled rendering API, a set of new methods have been added to the `lok::Document` class to allow basic editing, too.
-Communication between the LOK client and LibreOffice is a two-way channel.
+Communication between the LOK client and SnipeOffice is a two-way channel.
 The client can initiate an action by calling the above mentioned methods.
-The most important methods for the client -> LibreOffice communication are:
+The most important methods for the client -> SnipeOffice communication are:

 - `initializeForRendering()`, expected to be called right after `lok::Office::documentLoad()` returned a `lok::Document*`.